mynh001/Sale-Analysis_PowerBI/README.md

 # Contoso Sales Analysis_Power BI

 ## 1. Objective
-Utilizing the Contoso Sales dataset, this project aims to:
+Utilizing the Contoso Sales dataset and Power BI tool, this project aims to:
 * a.
-Doing DAR (Dashboard - Analysis - Reporting) report for Sales Analysis subject using Power BI
+Doing DAR (Dashboard - Analysis - Reporting) report for Sale Analysis.
+This report is for weekly/monthly tracking purpose
 * b.
 From the DAR report, one of the problems identified is the Revenue from Store Channel was decreasing.
-Therefore, besides the DAR dashboard, a presentation slide is provided to answer the following question: Which Product/Market to focus on to improve Revenue from Store Channel?
+Therefore, besides the DAR dashboard, a presentation slide is provided to answer the following question: Which Product/Market to focus on to improve Revenue from Store Channel?.
+This report is for ad-hoc purpose.

 The project aims to serve the Sale Department and Type of Analysis is Sale Strategy (Year-over-Year).